-- Mobile app may be effective in university students with ROCD concerns
+- A mobile app may be effective for university students with ROCD concerns.

-Background: Relationship Obsessive-Compulsive Disorder (ROCD) is a disabling presentation of obsessive compulsive disorder (OCD) centering on interpersonal relationships.
-The aim of the current randomized control trial (RCT) was to assess the efficacy of short, game like, daily cognitive interventions delivered using a mobile application in reducing subclinical ROCD symptoms and associated phenomena.
+Background: Relationship Obsessive-Compulsive Disorder (ROCD) is a disabling presentation of Obsessive Compulsive Disorder (OCD) centering on interpersonal relationships.
+The aim of the current randomized control trial (RCT) was to assess the efficacy of short, daily, game-like cognitive interventions, delivered using a mobile application, in reducing subclinical ROCD symptoms and associated phenomena.

-Methods: Fifty university students identified as having subclinical levels of ROCD symptoms (using the Structured Clinical Interview for DSM-5 Clinical Version) were randomized in two groups: immediate-use group (iApp group; n = 25); delayed-use group (dApp group; n = 25).
+Methods: Fifty university students identified as having subclinical levels of ROCD symptoms (using the Structured Clinical Interview for DSM-5 Clinical Version) were randomized in two groups: the an immediate-use group (iApp group; n = 25) and a delayed-use group (dApp group; n = 25).
 Participants in the iApp group started using a cognitive-behavioral training application at baseline for 15 days (T0 to T1).
 Participants in the dApp group commenced using the application at T1 for a period of 15 days (T1 to T2).
 All participants completed questionnaires at baseline (T0), 15 days from baseline (T1), and 31 days from baseline (T2).

-Limitations: The size of the sample and use of self-report measures limit the generalizability of the results.
+Limitations: The size of the sample and use of self-report measures limit the generalizability and replicability of the results.

 Conclusions: Short, daily cognitive training interventions delivered using mobile applications may be useful in reducing subclinical OCD symptoms and associated features.